Motley Fool One Review: Is $14K/Year Worth It for All-Access?

 • Tom Gardner actively leads the Moneyball Portfolio, Hidden Gems, and Everlasting Portfolio

-Important: Past performance doesn’t guarantee future results.
-About 35% of Motley Fool picks historically lose money—the strategy relies on winners outweighing losers over 5+ year holding periods.
+Important: About a third of Motley Fool picks historically lose money—the strategy relies on winners outweighing losers over 5+ year holding periods.
+Paying $13,999 does not change that math.
+It only changes how much you have already spent before the first drawdown.

 The One Portfolio: What Makes It Different